okineadev/Redmi-10C-MIUI-patches/README.md

 1. Unlocked bootloader
 2. `fastboot` installed

-   If not installed, you can install it using the following command:
+   If not installed, you can install it using the followiяng command:

    ```bash
    sudo apt install android-sdk-platform-tools -y